brainfartlab/brainfartlab.github.io/_posts/joy-of-building/overlord/2023-07-23-first-iteration.markdown

 There are a number of test scenarios possible to evaluate your BC/DR routine.
 The simplest is a tabletop exercise where you go over your plan without executing any of the steps.
 This approach serves as a refresher but is also prone to omission of important considerations.

 On the other far end is a live test.
 This is the most work intensive, at least the first time around.
 You will however learn the most and be able to refine the BC/DR process, making it quicker for future occurrences.
-You can check whether you missed any vital configuration, more importantly you to know whether it is any good at all.
+You can check whether you missed any vital configuration, more importantly you get to know whether it is any good at all.
 I recommend performing a live test once a year.
 The feedback will aid in keeping the process up to date, both code-  and documentation-wise.
 Another advantage of the live test is gauging whether it meets the RTO and RPO objectives you set out to achieve.

 # Wrap up